-- (6) The Tribe shall provide written notice of the employment discrimination complaint ordinance and the procedures for bringing a complaint in its employee handbook.
-The Tribe also shall post and keep posted in prominent and accessible places in the Gaming Facility where notices to employees and applicants for employment are customarily posted, a notice setting forth the pertinent provisions of the employment discrimination complaint ordinance and information pertinent to the filing of a complaint. - (7) Nothing herein shall be construed as authorization that resolution of employment discrimination complaints may be adjudicated by a tribal court system or intertribal court system as part of the Tribe's dispute resolution process or otherwise. - (g) Adopt and comply with standards that are no less stringent than State laws prohibiting a gambling enterprise from cashing any check drawn against a federal, state, county, or city fund, including but not limited to, Social Security, unemployment insurance, disability payments, or public assistance payments. - (h) Adopt and comply with standards that are no less stringent than State laws, if any, prohibiting a gambling or other gaming enterprise from providing, allowing, contracting to provide, or arranging to provide alcoholic beverages, or food or lodging, for no charge or at reduced prices at a gambling establishment or lodging facility as an incentive or enticement. - (i) Adopt and comply with standards that are no less stringent than State laws, if any, prohibiting extensions of credit. - (j) Comply with provisions of the Bank Secrecy Act, P.L.
-91-508, October 26, 1970, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments. - (k) Adopt and comply with the Fair Labor Standards Act, 29 U.S.C. § 201, et seq., the United States Department of Labor regulations implementing the Fair Labor Standards Act, 29 C.F.R. § 500, et seq., the State's minimum wage law set forth in California Labor Code section 1182.12, and the State Department of Industrial Relations regulations implementing the State's minimum wage law, California Code of Regulations, title 8, section 1100, et seq.
-Notwithstanding the foregoing, only the federal minimum wage laws set forth in the Fair Labor Standards Act, 29 Code of Federal Regulations, part 500 et seq., shall apply to tipped employees.
-Nothing herein shall make applicable state law concerning overtime.
+- (g) Adopt and comply with state laws prohibiting a gambling enterprise from cashing any check drawn against a federal, state, county, or city fund, including but not limited to, Social Security, unemployment insurance, disability payments, or public assistance payments. - (h) Adopt and comply with standards that are no less stringent than state laws, if any, prohibiting a gambling or other enterprise from providing, allowing, contracting to provide, or arranging to provide alcoholic beverages, or food or lodging for no charge or at reduced prices at a gambling establishment, lodging facility, or other enterprise as an incentive or enticement. - (i) Adopt and comply with state laws, if any, prohibiting extensions of credit. - (j) Comply with provisions of the Bank Secrecy Act, P.L.
+91-508, October 26, 1970, 31 U.S.C. §§ 5311-5314, as amended, and all reporting requirements of the Internal Revenue Service, insofar as such provisions and reporting requirements are applicable to gambling establishments.

 Sec.
 12.4.
-Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt in the form of an ordinance the standards described in subdivisions (a) through (k) of section 12.3 to which the Gaming Operation is held, and shall transmit the ordinance to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
-In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or State statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or State statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.
+Tribal Gaming Operation and Gaming Facility Standards Ordinance.
+The Tribe shall adopt in the form of an ordinance the standards described in subdivisions (a)through (j) of section 12.3 to which the Gaming Operation and Gaming Facility is held, and shall transmit the ordinance to the State Gaming Agency not later than thirty (30) days after the effective date of this Amended Compact.
+In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect to any such matter, the otherwise applicable federal and/or state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.